 - Room feed (10) a real-time view of the session broadcast from the camera (5)

 Finally, I analysed the tests, reporting on my findings, explaining how they had been reached and giving recommendations of how to proceed.
-The final site went live in 2012, with a much more global Branding style, yet was still flexible enough to allow national requirements to be highlighted.
+The final site went live in 2012, with a much more consistent global branding style, yet was still flexible enough to allow national cultural requirements to be met.

 What would I change in retrospect?